ergoplatform/ergodocs/docs/node/swagger.md

 # Swagger UI

 An Ergo node provides a REST API accessible via HTTP.
 The full API specification (in OpenAPI format) is available [here](https://github.com/ergoplatform/ergo/blob/master/src/main/resources/api/openapi.yaml).
-When running the node, a user interface for Swagger is available at [`127.0.0.1:9053/swagger`](http://127.0.0.1:9053/swagger).
+When running the node, a user interface for Swagger is available at `127.0.0.1:9053/swagger`.

+> Note: 127.0.0.1 is your local machine.

 You use this UI to make API calls for advanced operations that are not available in the panel such as;